 The dynamics of a workplace have never been more diverse when it comes to the needs of different generations of employees all under one roof, or in the case of social distancing due to COVID, all working from a variety of locations.
 To help address the opportunities and challenges that are inherent in this dynamic, the Chatham-Kent Small Business Centre is hosting a workshop called Thriving in a Multi-Generational Workplace.

-It has been well reported over the past several years that each generation has its own nuances and different ways to communicate and connect.
+It has been well-reported over the past several years that each generation has its own nuances and different ways to communicate and connect.
 These communication hurdles create barriers and frustrations.
-Adding in a global pandemic, new health and safety protocols, working remotely, and a mix of other changes has amplified the need for clear communications.
+Adding in a global pandemic, new health and safety protocols, working remotely, and a mix of other changes have amplified the need for clear communications.

 “We are bringing in Gary MacDonald, Founder and CEO of Clearview Training and Consulting, to lead the session as he is an expert with over 40 years in developing leaders and organizations,” said Reaume.
 “Gary will be able to help answer the tough questions that we know are facing organizations right now.
 After all, growth in an organization is not just about adding more people.
 It’s also about helping the people you have gel together so that you’re running at 100 percent.”